 Many extended health plans provide some coverage for psychological services.
 Check your plan for specific information.
 Your coverage can be discussed with our office further when you call to book an appointment.
 We do not directly bill extended health plans but we work carefully with you to try to provide you with the necessary documentation to meet your plan’s needs and to maximize your coverage.

 The time required varies depending on the type of assessment requested and the complexity of the presenting issues.
 On average, our assessments require between 10 and 15 hours of the psychologist’s time.
 This includes time for direct testing with the child, meeting with parents, scoring, and report writing, as well as a final feedback meeting.
 Much of the psychologist’s work is done “behind the scenes” and involves reviewing past notes, school and psychology reports about the child, scoring and interpreting the results of tests, formulating diagnostic impressions, consulting with colleagues and writing a final report.
 This work is included the standard assessment fee.

 Our psychologists are either clinical psychologists (registered psychologists) or educational/clinical consultations working under the supervision of registered psychologists.
-Our clinical psychologists sometimes work together with a trained psychological assistant (psychometrician) to conduct assessments in an efficient manner.
+Our clinical psychologists sometimes work together with psychometricians to conduct assessments in an efficient manner.
 Your child will work with the psychologist but may also work with the psychological assistant for a portion of the time, such as when the psychologist is meeting with parents to gather relevant background information.
 In some cases, our psychologists work as a team to complete the assessments.

 The psychologist will meet with you to discuss the assessment findings, including any diagnoses and primary recommendations.
 You will also receive a written report that provides detailed documentation of the assessment findings and related recommendations.
 Recommendations may include referrals to relevant service providers and supportive agencies.